MPC-SoK/frameworks/mpyc/README.md

 # MPyC

-MPyC is a python package for MPC.
+[MPyC](https://www.win.tue.nl/~berry/mpyc/) is a python package for MPC.
 It runs a semi-honest, mostly information-theoretically secure protocol.
+Source code is available [on Github](https://github.com/lschoe/mpyc).

 Our recommendation: We recommend MPyC for general use.
 It is extremely easy to install and use with minimal Python experience.
 The library is straightforward and effective.
+(Further notes [in the wiki](https://github.com/MPC-SoK/frameworks/wiki/MPyC).)

 ## Docker setup